 Starter Vegetable Gardens, Barbara Pleasant (Storey Publishing, 2010).
 This book is packed with simple step-by-step information to get novice gardeners started growing their own vegetables in small spaces.
 Pleasant offers a variety of garden plans, each beautifully illustrated, from a small, foolproof garden planted directly in plastic bags of soil to a full-blown "family food factory garden."
 She walks readers through the process, from deciding what to grow to how to preserve herbs and how to protect plants from harmful insects.

 Gardeners.com.
-This site is not only a great source for gardening tools and supplies, it also has tons of “how to” guides, on everything from how to grow vegetables in containers to how to start your own seeds indoors.
+This site is not only a great source for gardening tools and supplies, but also has tons of "how to" guides, on everything from how to grow vegetables in containers to how to start your own seeds indoors.

 Some original reporting from Jessie Price & Ellen Ecker Ogden.